Farsi, most commonly known as Persian, belongs to the Indo-European language family. There are some languages similar to Farsi in this family.

 This structure in Arabic connects two nouns with the genitive case’s final noun.

-This structure, which uses a -e (either written or unwritten), links a noun with another noun, pronoun, or adjective in Persian.
+This structure, which uses a -e (written or unwritten), links a noun with another noun or adjective in Persian.

-In Arabic, these endings are a must.
-But, in Persian, the ezafe structure or free pronouns can be used instead.
+These endings are a must in Arabic.
+But in Persian, the ezafe structure or free pronouns can be used instead.

 2. Dari – A Different Dialect Of The Same Language: